jlk1975/fileserver-experiment/README.md

 - West Coast
   - Client Server 2 (This is an end client that needs to download files)
     - Can be configured to download from origin file server, or CDN.
+    - a Prometheus "node_exporter" needs to be here.
     - wget?
     - curl?
     - Apache JMeter?